Seguaz/Nekoyomi/README.md

 ---

-## Download and installation
+Download and installation

-Official Nekoyomi builds are published on the [GitHub releases page](https://github.com/Seguaz/Nekoyomi/releases/latest).
+Official Nekoyomi builds are published on the "GitHub releases page" (https://github.com/Seguaz/Nekoyomi/releases/latest).

 1. Open the latest release.
-2. Download the **universal APK** unless you know which architecture your device uses.
+2. Download the universal APK unless you know which architecture your device uses.
 3. Open the downloaded file.
 4. Allow installation from your browser or file manager if Android requests permission.
 5. Install Nekoyomi.